Risk Assessment Training Course

 What delivery options are available?

-The course is available in two formats: on-site at your premises anywhere in Ireland, or as a remote instructor-led session via Microsoft Teams or Zoom.
+The course is available in two formats: on-site at your premises anywhere in Ireland, or as a remote instructor-led session via Microsoft Teams.
 Both formats deliver the same curriculum, interactive exercises, and certification.
-Remote delivery is ideal for dispersed teams or organisations where on-site training isn’t practical.
+Remote delivery is ideal for dispersed teams or organisations where on-site training is not practical.

 Is this course suitable for all industries?